Podshot/World-War/README.md

 * Built using JDK 1.7
 * Using Eclipse for IDE, but any IDE is fine

+### Recommended Coding Practices

+Some of my own Java Practices are RECOMMENDED to be used in this plugin.
+However, this does not mean your Pull Request/Contribution will be denied if you don't follow them, it is only suggested.

+* Deprecate a method/class before deleting it
+* Use comments to disable code that will be needed later
+* When using a "try" statement, print what the plugin was doing when the error occured, not just the stacktrace

 ### License

 This plugin is copyrighted by Podshot (Ben Gothard) and can only be ditributed by him and other approved sources.
 The Source or Compiled Binaries may NOT be distributed without advanced approval by Podshot (Ben Gothard)